Welding Defects Guide: Types, Causes and Prevention

 Technical implications

-Although structurally less critical, excess reinforcement can create stress risers along the weld surface.
+Although structurally less critical than cracks or lack of fusion, excess reinforcement can create stress risers along the weld surface.
 It may also require grinding or other post-processing to achieve a uniform surface, particularly in applications requiring strict dimensional tolerances.
+The sharp angle at the weld toe concentrates stress and can reduce fatigue life.

 Common causes

-• Slow Travel Speed: Slow speed allows excess filler metal buildup.
+• Slow travel speed that allows excess filler metal buildup.

-• High Filler Metal Input: Too much filler material results in a convex bead.
+• High filler metal input where too much filler material results in a convex bead.

 How to prevent